IoTCrawler/Framework/docs/source/getting-started/start-orchestrator.md

 DEBUG [com.agtinternational.iotcrawler.core.clients.RabbitClient] - <Connection to Rabbit rabbit established>
 ```

-You can check the running containers with following command.
+You can check the running containers with following command:

 ```
 docker ps -a